ZhikangNiu/encodec-pytorch/README.md

 - support hydra configuration management.
 - align the loss functions and hyperparameters.
 - support warmup scheduler in training.
+- support the test script to test the model.

 ## Enviroments
 The code is tested on the following environment: